jordz3/LoRa-Lab/README.md

 12. **PLEASE NOTE THE GPS MODULE REQUIRES ~ 5-10 MINUTES TO INITIALISE AFTER CODE HAS BEEN UPLOADED.** Run a dummy or preloaded experiment first until GPS values are being outputted in the console/serial monitor before conducting **YOUR** experiments.
 The GPS module will also **NOT WORK INDOORS**.

-RUN A DUMMY OR PRELOADED EXPERIMENT FIRST UNTIL GPS VALUES ARE BNEING OUTPUT INTO THE CONSOLE/SERIAL MONITOR BEFORE CONDUCTING EXPERIMENTS

 *It is recommended that if you are able to use two laptops, to set up a Receiver paired up with a Laptop and a Sender paired up with a Laptop to reduce time waiting and ability to change parameters quickly and simultaneously*

 ## Lab Experiments